BitcoinQnA/bitcoin-wallet-guide/_pages/home.md

 ###  Feature Criteria

-To be featured in this wallet guide, a wallet must meet these base criteria.
+To be featured in this guide, a wallet must meet these base criteria.

   1. Be non custodial
-  2. Be open source (apart from hardware wallets)
+  2. Be open source (hardware wallets exempt)
   3. Be actively maintained

 ***